-Intel Capital invests in Delair to help French drone maker to expand its software platform
+Intel Capital invests in Delair to help French drone maker expand its software platform

-Delair announced today that Intel Capital has made a signficant investment in the company as the maker of fixed-wing drones seeks to rapidly expand its software platform.
+Delair today announced a significant investment from Intel Capital as the maker of fixed-wing drones seeks to rapidly expand its software platform.

-Officials at the Toulouse-based company said they could not reveal the size of the investment.
-However, sources close to the deal placed the amount in the 8 figure range.
-Founded in 2011, Delair has previously raised $14.5 million.
+Officials at Toulouse-based Delair said they could not reveal the size of the investment.
+However, sources close to the deal placed the amount in the eight-figure range.
+Founded in 2011, Delair had previously raised $14.5 million.

 The company is best known for its fixed-wing commercial drones that have become increasingly popular in industries such as utilities, mining, construction, and agriculture.
-The drones are able fly beyond the line of sight, giving them a long range and an ability to collect large amounts of data.
+The drones are able fly beyond the line of sight, giving them a long range and the ability to collect large amounts of data.

-It’s this capability that poses both a growing challenge and opportunity.
-According to Delair CEO and co-founder Michael de Lagarde, drone users are now trying to manage the growing volume of data collected.
-As a result, he said the company’s drone data analytics platform has become the fastest growing part of its business.
+It’s this capability that poses both a growing challenge and an opportunity.
+According to Delair CEO and cofounder Michael de Lagarde, drone users are now trying to manage the growing volume of data collected.
+As a result, he said the company’s drone data analytics platform has become the fastest-growing part of its business.

 “As the hardware is spreading and getting adopted, the added value shifts to the data processing,” he said.
 “Because at the end, what the customer wants is actionable business intelligence.”

-The investment is the latest good news for the drone company that’s been on a roll.
+The investment is the latest good news for a drone company that’s been on a roll.

 Earilier this year, Delair was selected to be one of the Technology Pioneers for the World Economic Forum.
-The recognition as a Pioneer gave a further boost to Delair’s international profile while making it part of a select group that would be discussing issues related to the growing adoption of drones around the world.
+The recognition as a Pioneer further boosts Delair’s international profile while making it part of a select group discussing issues related to the growing adoption of drones around the world.

-And in September 2017, Delair announced a major partnership with Intel.
-The companies said that Delair would become the lead partner for the Intel Insight Platform as the chip giant sought to expand its focus on the emerging drone industry.
-Essentially, Delair’s drone software program would be sold by Intel as a white label service and co-branded between the two companies.
+In September 2017, Delair announced a major partnership with Intel.
+The companies said at the time that Delair would become the lead partner for the Intel Insight Platform — essentially, Delair’s drone software program would be sold by Intel as a white label service and co-branded between the two companies.

-It’s that side of Delair’s business that the new funding will target, de Lagarde said.
+It’s that side of Delair’s business the new funding will target, de Lagarde said.

 “The thing we are developing now is the software business unit,” he said.